GDQuest/website/content/tutorial/getting-started/_index.md

 src = "getting-started-banner.png"
 +++

-You want to learn game creation, but you don't know where to start?
-These guides are for you.
-We're here to help you take your first steps with programming, design, and more.
+You're new to code and you don't know how to get started?
+Or perhaps you learned some programming hands-on but you feel like you don't fully understand what you're doing.

-This section is still relatively empty.
-The guide [Learn to Code](learn-to/code) will get you started with computer programming, a recommended starting point to learn to use complex game engines such as [Godot]({{< ref "tutorial/godot/_index.md" >}}).
+Here, you will learn the essentials to get started with programming and game development: how to learn to code, what game engines are, and more.